Fractional diffusion limit of a linear Boltzmann model with reflective boundaries in a half-space: Introduction

 or equivalently as a singular integral

 where $c_{d,s}$ is an explicit constant, see e.g. \cite{DiNezzaPalatucciValdinoci12,Kwasnicki15} for more details. \\

-Since our equation is set in a subset $\Omega$ of $\RR^N$ we expect to derive a fractional diffusion equation confined to the domain $\Omega$.
+Since our equation is set in a subset $\Omega$ of $\RR^d$ we expect to derive a fractional diffusion equation confined to the domain $\Omega$.
 The question at the heart of this paper is to determine the appropriate boundary conditions for this asymptotic equation.
-When the thermodynamical equilibrium $F$ is a Gaussian (or Maxwellian) distribution then it is well known that the diffusion limit of \eqref{eq:LinBoltz}, with $s=1$, leads to the classical heat equation supplemented with the homogeneous Neumann boundary condition.
-Interestingly, this boundary behaviour is not very sensitive to the type of kinetic boundary conditions in the sense that if \eqref{eq:LinBoltz} is supplemented with any Maxwell boundary condition \eqref{def:MaxwellBC} with $\alpha \in [0,1]$ -- including the purely specular and purely diffusive reflection conditions -- then the limiting boundary condition is the same homogeneous Neumann condition.
+When the thermodynamical equilibrium $F$ is a Gaussian (or Maxwellian) distribution it is well known that the diffusion limit of \eqref{eq:LinBoltzrescaled}, with $s=1$, leads to the classical heat equation with an homogeneous Neumann boundary condition.
+Interestingly, this boundary behaviour is not very sensitive to the type of kinetic boundary conditions in the sense that if \eqref{eq:LinBoltzrescaled} is supplemented with any Maxwell boundary condition \eqref{def:MaxwellBC} with $\alpha \in [0,1]$ -- including the purely specular and purely diffuse reflection conditions -- then the limiting boundary condition is the same homogeneous Neumann condition.

-Moreover, if one considers non-linear Boltzmann models, then local Maxwellian equilibria will depend on the mass density, the bulk velocity and the temperature and one will derive fluid equations in macroscopic limits.
-In the hydrodynamical scaling, the limiting boundary condition is again not very sensitive to the kinetic reflection condition, as shown by N. Jiang, D. Levermore and N. Masmoudi in \cite{JiangLevermoreMasmoudi10}.
-However, in a diffusive scaling, the boundary condition of the Stokes or Navier-Stokes limits derived in \cite{MasmoudiSaintRaymond03} and \cite{JiangMasmoudi16} does depend on the kinetic boundary interaction.
+Moreover, if one considers non-linear Boltzmann models with more conservation laws (e.g. mass, momentum and energy) then one will derive fluid equations in macroscopic limits.
+In the acoustic regime, the limiting boundary condition is again not very sensitive to the kinetic reflection condition, as shown in \cite{JiangLevermoreMasmoudi10}.
+However, in hydrodynamical scalings, the boundary condition of the Stokes or Navier-Stokes limits derived in \cite{MasmoudiSaintRaymond03} and \cite{JiangMasmoudi16} does depend on the kinetic boundary interaction.
 More precisely, it was proved in \cite{MasmoudiSaintRaymond03} and \cite{JiangMasmoudi16} that if the accommodation coefficient $\alpha$ in \eqref{def:MaxwellBC} is fixed or goes to $0$ slower than the Knudsen number $\eps$ then one obtains a Dirichlet-type boundary condition on the limit system.
 On the other hand, if $\alpha$ depends on $\eps$ in such a way that $\frac{\alpha}{\eps} \rightarrow C <+\infty$ than one recovers a Navier boundary condition in the limit.